vai al contenuto vai al menu principale vai alle informazioni per il contatto

 Kapuzinerberg

-The 640 meters-high Kapuzinerberg lies to the right of the River Salzach.
-The dense forest flanking the mountaintop itself is a popular recreation area for city hikers and fans of outdoor exercise.
-The mountain is home to churches, an abbey, along with meandering hiking paths, and even chamois!
+The Kapuzinerberg, 640 metres high, lies to the right of the Salzach.
+The dense forest flanking the peak itself is a popular recreation area for city walkers and outdoor enthusiasts.
+The mountain is home to churches, an abbey, winding footpaths and even chamois!

 The religious section of the Kapuzinerberg